Is Factoring Your Receivables a Good Idea a Small Business Owner?

 What is Factoring Receivables?

-Factoring receivables is a form of financing that allows businesses to get paid quickly for their invoices versus waiting 30 to 90-day payment terms.
+Factoring receivables or accounts receivable factoring is a form of financing that allows businesses to get paid quickly for their invoices versus waiting 30 to 90-day payment terms.
 Accounts receivable (A/R) financing is an easier option than traditional bank loans or lines of credit:

 - Qualify for funding based on your customer’s credit

-- The only collateral you need is solid, unpaid business invoices (A/R)
+- The only collateral you need is solid, unpaid business invoices accounts receivables or A/R

 - Receive funding within 3 to 5 days of giving your online funding application